Crassula rupestris subsp. marnieriana 'Contorta'

-Crassula rupestris subsp. marnieriana 'Contorta' is a cultivar of Crassula rupestris subsp. marnieriana with semi-erect or decumbent, rooting stems, thickly covered with leaves, reaching a height of up to 8 inches (20 cm).
+Crassula rupestris subsp. marnieriana 'Contorta' is a succulent with semi-erect or decumbent, rooting stems, thickly covered with leaves, reaching a height of up to 8 inches (20 cm).
 These stems are not linear cylindrical like in the standard type but variously twisted, bent, and gnarled.
 They often root when touching the ground.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Crassula are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
+Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.
-Crassula are generally started by division, offsets or leaf cuttings.
+Crassulas are generally started by division, offsets, or leaf cuttings.